 4 Those who hate me without a cause are more than the hairs of my head.

-I have to restore what I did not take.
+They make me repay what I did not take.

-5 O God, you know my foolishness.
+5 God, you know my foolishness.

 My sins are not hidden from you.